-Although there is an article in the Turkish Penal Code, unfortunately the content analysis shows that especially trans-individuals experience physical, sexual, and emotional violence in addition to experiencing discrimination in employment, housing, and healthcare.
-Turkish government needs to make more efficient laws against the discrimination especially based on the sexual orientation.
+Although there is an article in the Turkish Penal Code, unfortunately the content analysis shows that especially transindividuals experience physical, sexual, and emotional violence in addition to experiencing discrimination in employment, housing, and healthcare.
+It is clear that Turkish state needs to make more efficient laws against the discrimination especially based on the sexual orientation.